-All preserved products should be prepared and processed according to the current USDA/Extension information.
-USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation.com or web.extension. illinois.edu/foodpreservation/ Recipes must be processed in a water-bath or pressure canner.

-- 2. All food preservation exhibits must be labeled with: 1) The name of the food; 2) The date preserved; 3) Appropriate method(s) of food preservation (For canned projects: boiling water bath or pressure canner; For drying projects: Specify equipment used (food dehydrator, oven, etc.)) - Examples: - Strawberry jam, boiling water bath.
-July 13, 2014. - Green beans, pressure canner.
-July 13, 2014. - Beef jerky, food dehydrator and oven.
-July 13, 2014. - 3.
-All food preservation exhibits must be accompanied with the recipe(s) typed or written, with the source of the recipe(s) listed..
+- All preserved products should be prepared and processed according to the current USDA/Extension information.
+USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation.com or web.extension. illinois.edu/foodpreservation/ Recipes must be processed in a water-bath or pressure canner. - All food preservation exhibits must be labeled with: 1) The name of the food; 2) The date preserved; 3) Appropriate method(s) of food preservation (For canned projects: boiling water bath or pressure canner; For drying projects: Specify equipment used (food dehydrator, oven, etc.)) Examples: - Strawberry jam, boiling water bath.
+July 13, 20XX. - Green beans, pressure canner.
+July 13, 20XX. - Beef jerky, food dehydrator and oven.
+July 13, 20XX. - 3.
+All food preservation exhibits must be accompanied with the recipe(s) typed or written, with the source of the recipe(s) listed.
 Required Recipes and Sources for Food Preservation Exhibits all food preservation recipes be from an approved source.
 Those sources are: - PUT IT UP!
-Food Preservation for Youth manuals - U.S. Department of Agriculture (USDA) - National Center for Home Food Preservation - Ball/Kerr Canning (recipes after 1985) - Mrs. Wages - DO NOT BRING RECIPES FROM: Magazine or newspaper clippings, Pinterest (unless it is from a source listed above), Grandma's or a recipe from a family member or friend without a source, Cookbooks (excluding the Ball, Kerr and Put It Up! book). - 4.
+Food Preservation for Youth website or manuals - National 4-H Home Food Preservation Project Manuals - U.S. Department of Agriculture (USDA) - National Center for Home Food Preservation - Ball/Kerr Canning (recipes after 1985) - Mrs. Wages - DO NOT BRING RECIPES FROM: Magazine or newspaper clippings, Pinterest (unless it is from a source listed above), Grandma's or a recipe from a family member or friend without a source, Cookbooks (excluding the Ball, Kerr and Put It Up! book). (excluding the Ball, Kerr, Put It Up!, and 4-H Home Food Preservation books). - 4.
 Canning Equipment Requirements: All canned products must be canned in clear, standard jars in good condition (no chips or cracks).
 Jars must be sealed using two-piece canning lids (flat lid and band).
 Must use a new, unused flat lid.
 Bands must not be rusty or severely worn. - 5.
 Canned food will NOT be tasted.